SeeYouSpaceCowboy/whereto/README.md

  $ npm i
  $ npm start
  ```
+ This project should now be running locally on port `3000`.

 ### Installing the Back-end
 WhereTo consists of a front-end and a back-end.
 For this project to run you have to have both projects installed and running locally at the same time.